Skip to main content

 #

-Processing time for TM.30 varies by case type and current workload — always check the official Immigration Bureau processing time tool, as described in the Form TM.30 guide, as described in the Form TM.87 guide.
+Processing time for TM.30 varies by case type and current workload — always check the official Immigration Bureau processing time tool, as described in the Form TM.30 guide.

 Why this matters